-Steps to Successfully Transfer
+Steps to Succesfully Transfer

-From your first day as a Prince George’s Community College (PGCC) student, begin working on these steps to ensure a successful transfer.
-There are three choices to make when determining your ultimate goals: your career, your program, and your four-year institution.
+Community college transfer students often perform as well or even better at four-year schools than their peers who enroll directly from high school or who transferred from other four-year schools.
+From your first day as a PGCC student, no matter where you are in your associate's degree process, you begin working on these steps to ensure a successful transfer.
+There are three choices to determine your ultimate goals: your career, your program, and your four-year institution.

 Step 1: Choose Your Career Path and Institution